Understanding the Differences between BGA and LGA Grid Arrays

 How to Solder the LGA Package?

-Once you’ve soldered the LGA package, power the PCB on to see if all the connections function as intended.
-Use isopropyl alcohol to clean the PCB once again.
+Once you’ve soldered the LGA package, power the PCB on to see if all the connections function as intended, and then clean the PCB again with isopropyl alcohol.

 Common LGA Soldering Problems and Solutions